Setting Aside a Default Judgment in Queensland

 Green v Tri-Barfen Pty Ltd [2006] QDC 160

-Summary: This case discusses the distinctions between regular and irregular judgments and the different tests applied to set them aside.
+Summary: This case discusses the distinctions between regular and irregular judgments, as well as the different tests applied to set them aside.

 Relevance: The case might be relevant in explaining why even a technical breach of the rules may lead to a judgment being set aside if it is irregular, providing a legal basis for this point.